carlosccb/carlosccb.github.io/tfs/index.md

 <!-- TODO, añadir colores a los nombres de los modelos mencionados para facilitar la lectura.
 Sacar los colores con el mac y ver los códigos 0x aquí: https://htmlcolorcodes.com/ -->

 The differences in the scores shown in the previous comparison are easier to see in the following figure.
 Here, on the horizontal axis the same metrics shown previously are included, but we have continuity among models, which are shown across metrics with the same color.
 So, each line represents a model configuration and the dots the score for each metric.
 Here we can see that the <span style="color: #e87d72"> baseline model (_base_x-ent_)</span>, trained with cross entropy, under performs on all metrics with respect to the other models that have some kind of ordinality.
-In the non-ordinal metrics this difference is not very big, but it increases when comparing the QWK scores.
+In the non-ordinal metrics this difference is not very big, but it increases when using QWK as a metric.
 The second worse model, <span style="color: #b39f33">binom (x-ent)</span>, is the model with the binomial output and without an ordinal loss function, namely, it uses cross entropy as a loss function.
 From this we can reason that the models that worked the best were the ones with an unimodal probability distribution and an ordinal loss function.
 The one that obtained the best results across all metrics is almost consistently <span style="color: #d669cf">_binom_qmse_</span>, which clearly outperforms the other ordinal models.
-It's worthy of mention that the inclusion of quadratic weights for the MSE loss function, <span style="color: #d669cf">_binom_qmse_</span>, significantly outperforms the linear weighted version, <span style="color: #55bcc2">_binom_mse_</span>, and that this novel introduction scores the same QWK value as <span style="color: #53b64c">_binom_emd_</span>, which previously existed in the literature.
+The second best model, <span style="color: #6c9bf6">binom_qwk</span>, also seem to be consistently the second best across all metrics.
+It's also worthy of mention that the inclusion of quadratic weights for the MSE loss function, <span style="color: #d669cf">_binom_qmse_</span>, significantly outperforms the linear weighted version, <span style="color: #55bcc2">_binom_mse_</span>, and that this version scores the same QWK value as <span style="color: #53b64c">_binom_emd_</span>, which previously existed in the literature.

 {:refdef: style="text-align: center;"}